g00glen00b/dimitri.codes/content/posts/2021-05-11-generating-social-cards-gatsby/index.md

 - `og:image`: The URL of the image you want to show.
 - `og:image:secure_url`: The URL of the image you want to show for HTTPS.

-Another thing you have to be aware of is that Twitter uses the `property` attribute to define the property name, while Open Graph utilizes the `name` property.
+Another thing you have to be aware of is that Twitter uses the `property` attribute to define the property name, while Open Graph utilizes the `name` attribute.
 For example:

 ```html